 Mix between traditional sales, subscription model sales and distributor sales.
 We deliver systems through (1) traditional direct system sales contracts to customers, (2) our subscription model, and (3) system sales through distribution agreements.
 Unit deliveries under direct system sales contracts and subscription agreements have higher per unit revenues and gross margins, while revenues and gross margins on systems sold through distributors are lower.
-However, distributor sales do not require significant sales and marketing support as these expenses are borne by the distributors.
+However, distributor sales do not require significant selling and marketing support as these expenses are borne by the distributors.
 In addition, while traditional system sales and subscription agreements have similar gross margins, cash collections on subscription agreements generally occur over a three-year period, with approximately 40% to 45% collected in the first year and the balance collected evenly over the remaining two years of the subscription agreement.
-In the third quarter of 2022 we commenced an initiative to reduce our reliance on system sales sold under subscription agreements in the United States.
+In the third quarter of 2022 we commenced an initiative to reduce our reliance on system sales sold under subscription.
 This strategic shift is designed to improve cash generation and reduce our exposure to defaults and increased bad debt expense given the increasingly challenging economic environment caused by the coexistence of high inflation and high interest rates.

 Investment in Sales, Marketing and Operations.
 In recent years, we made a strategic decision to penetrate the global market by investing in sales and marketing expenses across all geographic segments.
 This included the opening of direct offices and hiring experienced sales, marketing, and operational staff.
 While we generated incremental product sales in these new markets, these revenues and the related margins did not fully offset the startup investments made in certain countries.
-We are evaluating our profitability and growth prospects in these countries post-COVID-19, and have taken and will continue to take steps to exit countries which we do not believe will produce sustainable results.
-Since June 2020 we have closed 11 direct offices across Europe, Asia Pacific, Latin America and Africa and have increased our investment and focus in the United States market.
+We continue to evaluate our profitability and growth prospects in these countries and have taken and will continue to take steps to exit countries which we do not believe will produce sustainable results.
+Since June 2020 we have ceased direct sales operations in 13 countries across Europe, Asia Pacific, Latin America and Africa and have increased our investment and focus in the United States market.

-In the three months ended March 31, 2023, and 2022, respectively, we did not open any direct sales offices.
+In the three and nine months ended September 30, 2023, and 2022, respectively, we did not open any direct sales offices.

 Bad Debt Expense.
 We maintain an allowance for expected credit losses for estimated losses that may primarily arise from subscription customers that are unable to make the remaining payments required under their subscription agreements.
-During the three months ended March 31, 2023, our collections results were negatively impacted by macroeconomic headwinds, including increased interest rates and inflationary factors impacting the operating costs and liquidity positions of our customers.
-As a result, we increased the allowance for expected credit losses as a percentage of gross outstanding accounts receivable from the period ended March 31, 2022 to the period ended March 31, 2023.
-We incurred a bad debt expense of \$0.6 million during the three months ended March 31, 2023, which includes \$0.5 million associated with the adoption of revised guidance of Financial Instruments - Credit Losses (Topic 326) Measurement of Credit Losses on Financial Instruments.
-In addition, we continue to focus our selling efforts on cash sales and subscription customers with a stronger credit profile.
-As of March 31, 2023, our allowance for expected credit losses was \$14.2 million which represents 21% of the gross outstanding accounts receivable as of this date.
-As of March 31, 2022, our allowance for expected credit losses was \$12.7 million which represents 14.2% of the gross outstanding accounts receivable as of this date.
+We continue to focus our selling efforts on cash sales and subscription customers with a stronger credit profile, thereby reducing our exposure to credit losses.
+We incurred a bad debt expense of \$0.3 million and \$1.2 million during the three and nine months ended September 30, 2023.
+This compares favorably to \$2.4 million and \$5.9 million for the three and nine months ended September 30, 2022, our allowance for expected credit losses was \$12.8 million which represents 27.3% of the gross outstanding accounts receivable as of this date.
+As of September 30, 2022, our allowance for expected credit losses was \$13.1 million which represented 17.0% of the gross outstanding accounts receivable as of this date.